sarthakseth947/HashMapImplementation/README.md

 # HashMapImplementation

-In this program you will use C++ linked lists to implement a data structure we have studied in this class: a hash table.
+In this program you will use C++ linked lists to implement a data structure we know, a hash table.
 The hash table is in a class called Table (what you know as a map).
 To make it more interesting, we're going to test our class in two different programs: one is a command-based test driver you will write (a program to maintain student names and scores), and the